bkesterbyld/maroon-potato/src/pages/index.md

     title: Data Aggregation & Management Cloud
     subtitle: ''
     content: >
-      Above receives, stores and processes disparate data from anywhere in the world, enabling the next generation of multi-vendor and multi-party analytics and applications.
+      Above ingests, stores and processes disparate data from anywhere in the world, enabling the next generation of real time multi-party apps
     actions:
       - label: Learn More
         url: /general-enquiries